VidSock/ad2inc/src/pages/blog/using-sass-in-coda-with-wordpress-on-a-remote-server.md

 ---
+meta_description: I’ve been searching for a very long time for a solution to use SASS with Coda.
 templateKey: article-page
-title: Using SASS in Coda with WordPress on a remote server
 slug: coda-sass-wordpress
 date: 2019-12-23T22:45:24.314Z
+description: This is a sample description
+featuredpost: true
+featuredimage: /img/Ad2Grid_Logo.jpg
 cover: /img/night211.jpg
+title: Using SASS in Coda with WordPress on a remote server
 tags:
   - coda
   - sass